lpenap/java-monitor-example/README.md

 # Java Monitor Example
 Basic example of how to implement the [monitor](https://en.wikipedia.org/wiki/Monitor_%28synchronization%29) synchronization construct to allow mutual exclusion in threads.

-This is a common construct taught in computer science, and we will cover it's implementation using Java language.
+This is a common construct taught in computer science, and we will cover it's implementation using Java language while rendering a basic graphic interface to represent the simulation being done.

 ## Example coverage
 This basic example covers several Java topics: